joernalraun/motionkit/README.md

-# Modified Kitronik Servo Blocks to support Calliope mini Servo Konnektor
+# Servo Blocks to support Calliope mini Servo Konnektor

 Blocks that support the Calliope mini Motion kit, based on the Kitronik Servo:Lite board.